FredericHeem/starhackit/server/README.md

     # npm install

+## Backend

+To start the backend:

+    # npm start

 To test the backend:

     # npm test

-It will not only test the code, but also check the source code with jshint and generate a code coverage report located at `coverage/lcov-report/index.html`
+This command also statically analyze the code with eslint and generate a code coverage in text and html format.

-To run the webserver:

-    # npm start

 # Development